dyn001/hellow_world/README.md

 # hellow_world
-It's my first program for study github now i make some change in this 'md'
+my first program for study github now i make some change in this 'md'